lock3/wg21/paper.md

 This is consistent with the library definition of type traits---it also happens to make perfect sense.

-Depending on the language's treatment of compile-time side effects (Section 4.2), some concepts (or type traits) may not be implementable via reflection queries.
+Depending on the language's treatment of compile-time side effects (Section [](#constexpr.effect)), some concepts (or type traits) may not be implementable via reflection queries.
 The concept std::convertible is a prime example of such a concept.
 The reason for this is that computing the result requires lookup, which can result in template instantiations (i.e., side effects).
-Thus far, compile-time side effects have been considered
-transactional: they are committed or aborted after an evaluation has finished.
+Thus far, compile-time side effects have been considered transactional: they are committed or aborted after an evaluation has finished.
 In order to implement std::convertible using reflection, instantiations would have to be observable *during* the computation, which implies that there is no clean separation between evaluation and translation \[15\].

 ### Reflecting expressions {#reflect.reflexpr.expr}